morreene/morreene.com/README.md

 - `slack_url`
 - `twitter_url`

+# Issues

+If you would like to report a bug, ask a question, request a feature, feel free to do so on [the GitLab repository](https://gitlab.com/andrewbanchich/dimension-jekyll-theme) and I will be more than happy to help!

+Alternatively, you can open an issue via email by emailing [incoming+andrewbanchich/dimension-jekyll-theme@incoming.gitlab.com](mailto:incoming+andrewbanchich/dimension-jekyll-theme@incoming.gitlab.com).

+The GitHub repository is simply a mirror of the GitLab repository.

 # Credits

 Original README from HTML5 UP:

 ```
-Editorial by HTML5 UP
+Dimension by HTML5 UP
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

-Say hello to Editorial, a blog/magazine-ish template built around a toggleable "locking"
-sidebar (scroll down to see what I mean) and an accordion-style menu.
-Not the usual landing
-page/portfolio affair you'd expect to see at HTML5 UP, but I figured for my 41st (!!!)
-template I'd change it up a little.
-Enjoy :)
+This is Dimension, a fun little one-pager with modal-ized (is that a word?) "pages"
+and a cool depth effect (click on a menu item to see what I mean).
+Simple, fully
+responsive, and kitted out with all the usual pre-styled elements you'd expect.
+Hope you dig it :)

 Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images
 you can use for pretty much whatever.